 Use a tape measure and wrap it around the widest part of your calf, doing your best not to leave a gap.

 If your calf measures 15 1/2” or more, a wide-calf boot will likely be the most comfortable option.

 Another feature to keep in mind is boot height.
 Once you've selected a pair you like, follow these simple steps to make sure it's a perfect fit:

-- First, check the height of the boot you’re thinking of purchasing.
-If you’re shopping online, this information should be provided in the product description.
+First, check the height of the boot you’re thinking of purchasing.
+This information should be provided in the product description if you're shopping online.
 If you’re in a store, it may be listed somewhere in or on the box, or you can always ask an associate for help.

-- Next, you’ll want to compare this measurement to your own leg.
-To do this, grab your measuring tape again and sit on a chair with your knee at a 90-ĚŠ angle and your feet flat on the floor in front of you.
+Next, you’ll want to compare this measurement to your own leg.
+To do this, grab your measuring tape again and sit on a chair with your knee at a 90-Ì angle and your feet flat on the floor in front of you.

 Then, place the end of the measuring tape, so it’s touching the floor behind the bottom of your heel.

 Measure straight up the back of your leg to where the boot would hit (using the measurement you found in step #1).
 Keep in mind: the top of the boot shouldn’t rest in the crease of your knee, as this will cause discomfort whenever your leg is bent.

 And there you have it!
 With these two measurements, you can shop for wide-calf boots with confidence.
 Now the only hard part is picking between all the great styles!